Skip to content

 The three-state outcome of a probe: Found (account confirmed present), NotFound (account confirmed absent on a working response), or Uncertain.
 Stored as MatchKind in adler-core.

-For embedders: every probe returns a CheckOutcome carrying site, url, kind (the verdict), reason (only when Uncertain), elapsed_ms, transport, escalations, optional enrichment and evidence.
+For embedders: every probe returns a CheckOutcome carrying site, url, kind (the verdict), reason (only when Uncertain), elapsed_ms, transport, escalations, signal evidence, normalized profile_evidence, and confidence.
 Full Rust API on docs.rs/adler-core.